-The Technical Volume to the Full Application may not be more than 15 pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
+The Technical Volume to the Full Application may not be more than [20] pages, including the cover page, table of contents, and all citations, charts, graphs, maps, photos, or other graphics, and must include all of the information in the table below.
 The applicant should consider the weighting of each of the evaluation criteria (see Section V.A.2 of the FOA) when preparing the Technical Volume.

-SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, the specific FOA Focus Area being addressed (if applicable), both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.

-Project Overview (This section should constitute approximately 10% of the Technical Volume)

-The Project Overview should contain the following information:

-- Background: The Applicant should discuss the background of their organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application. - Project Goal: The Applicant should clearly identify targeted parameter(s) of the application and explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal. - DOE Impact: The Applicant should discuss the impact that DOE funding would have on the proposed project.
+SECTION/PAGE LIMIT DESCRIPTION Cover Page The cover page should include the project title, both the technical and business points of contact, names of all team member organizations, and any statements regarding confidentiality.
+Project Overview (This section should constitute approximately 10% of the Technical Volume) The Project Overview should contain the following information: Background: The Applicant should discuss the background of their organization, including the history, successes, and current research and development status (i.e., the technical baseline) relevant to the technical topic being addressed in the Full Application.
+Project Goal: The Applicant should explicitly identify the targeted improvements to the baseline technology and the critical success factors in achieving that goal.
+DOE Impact: The Applicant should discuss the impact that DOE funding would have on the proposed project.
 Applicants should specifically explain how DOE funding, relative to prior, current, or anticipated funding from other public and private sources, is necessary to achieve the project objectives.

-Technical Description, Innovation, and Impact (This section should constitute approximately 25% of the Technical Volume)

-The Technical Description should contain the following information:

-- Relevance and Outcomes: The Applicant should provide a detailed description of the technology, including the scientific and other principles and objectives that will be pursued during the project.
+Technical Description, Innovation, and Impact (This section should constitute approximately 20% of the Technical Volume) The Technical Description should contain the following information: Relevance and Outcomes: The Applicant should provide a detailed description of the methodology, including the scientific and other principles and objectives that will be pursued during the project.
 This section should describe the relevance of the proposed project to the goals and objectives of the FOA, including the potential to meet specific DOE technical targets or other relevant performance targets.
-The Applicant should clearly specify the expected outcomes of the project. - Feasibility: The Applicant should demonstrate the technical feasibility of the proposed technology and capability of achieving the anticipated performance targets, including a description of previous work done and prior results. - Innovation and Impacts: The Applicant should describe the current state of the art in the applicable field, the specific innovation of the proposed technology, the advantages of proposed technology over current and emerging technologies, and the overall impact on advancing the state of the art/technical baseline if the project is successful.
-Applicants must include the following: - Justification that the proposed project integrates technologies to address the challenges associated with quantifying reservoir complexity - Justification that the proposed project is more than just an incremental advancement of conventional technology - Justification that the proposed project is a first-of-its-kind application of the proposed technology in a geothermal context, if applicable - Information on how the proposed technology quantifies subsurface parameters that are of critical importance to the success of EGS developments - Description and scientific rationale for the proposed advancement in measurement accuracy for the subsurface properties towards which the proposed technology applies - o Information on how the uncertainty associated with the proposed subsurface property measurement can be quantitatively determined - Technology Performance Metrics: The applicant must include the following: - The current state of technology being proposed for advancement, and
+The Applicant should clearly specify the expected outcomes of the project.
+Feasibility: The Applicant should demonstrate the technical feasibility of the proposed analysis and capability of achieving the anticipated Performance targets, including a description of previous work done and prior results.
+Innovation and Impacts: The Applicant should describe the current state of the art in the applicable field, the specific innovation of the proposed technology, the advantages of proposed technology over current and emerging technologies, and the overall impact on advancing the state of the art/technical baseline if the project is successful.
+Workplan (This section should constitute approximately 50% of the Technical Volume) The Workplan should contain the following information: Project Objectives: The Applicant should provide a clear and concise (highlevel) statement of the goals and objectives of the project as well as the expected outcomes.
+Technical Scope Summary: The Applicant should provide a summary description of the overall work scope and approach to achieve the objective(s).
+The overall work scope is to be divided by performance periods that are separated by discrete, approximately annual decision points (see below for more information on go/no-go decision points).
+The applicant should describe the specific expected end result of each

-- current performance metrics (e.g. borehole sonic measurement at meter resolution, 24 hours operational lifetime, 250° C rated, etc.). - How the proposed project is innovative, integrates technologies, and will improve the current state-of-the-art-at levels corresponding to minimum required, target, and over-target improvements-and performance metrics associated with the proposed improvement (e.g., borehole sonic measurement at centimeter resolution, 48 hours operational lifetime, 300° C rated, etc.). - How the proposed project will quantify uncertainty associated with the new method and its anticipated improvements over the state-of-the-art.

-Please see the table below for a suggested format regarding technology performance metrics:

-Technology or Combination Unit of Measure- ment Current State-of-the- Art Minimum Required Improve- Target Improve- ment to Over- Target Improveof Technologies ment Performance Metric ment to Performanc e Metric Performance Metric ment to Perform- ance Metric

-Technology 1

-Technology 2

-Combination of Technologies

-Workplan (This section should constitute approximately 50% of the Technical Volume) The Workplan should contain the following information: